 Note: These are preliminary cost estimates based on first-quarter 2019 dollars.

 During the June 6 meeting, the Board of Education unanimously approved the first of two resolutions required to place the combined bond issue and operating levy on the November 7, 2017, ballot.
-During June 28 meeting, the Board of Education will likely take action on the second resolution required to place the combined operating levy and bond issue on the November 7 ballot ( Board of Education takes final step to request funding for community's master plan).
+During June 28 meeting, the Board of Education approved the second resolution required to place the combined operating levy and bond issue on the November 7 ballot ( Board of Education takes final step to request funding for community's master plan).